linode/docs/docs/websites/cms/turbocharge-wordpress-search-with-solr.md

 -   WordPress must be already installed and configured.
 If you have not yet installed WordPress, follow the [Manage Web Content with WordPress](/docs/websites/cms/manage-web-content-with-wordpress) guide.

--   Much of this guide assumes that Solr is being installed on the same server as WordPress; however, Solr can be installed on a second server for security or scalibility reasons.
+-   Much of this guide assumes that Solr is being installed on the same server as WordPress; however, Solr can be installed on a second server for security or scalability reasons.
 Alternate steps are provided should Solr be installed on a second server.

 ## Install Java